 (b) shall require a prisoner to provide a sample of the prisoner’s blood, saliva, sweat, breath or urine if directed to do so by the superintendent under regulation 26B.

-[Regulation 26D inserted in Gazette 7 Apr 2000 p.
+[Regulation 26D inserted: Gazette 7 Apr 2000 p.
 1821.]

 26E.
 Prisoner to submit to having sample taken when requested to do so